-Everest Base Camp Trek can be characterized as one of the greatest adventures that one can endeavour in their lifetime.
-As it is the Base Camp of the World’s tallest mountain Many travellers & especially explorers dream of stepping their foot to the land of Everest at least once in their lifetime.
+Everest Base Camp Trek can be characterized as one of the greatest adventures that one can endeavor in their lifetime.
+As it is the Base Camp of the World’s tallest mountain Many travelers & especially explorers dream of stepping foot on the land of Everest at least once in their lifetime.
 All the majestic mountain views & miraculous scenery of Mount Everest must be one of the reasons that Everest Base Camp Trek marks itself as the most iconic & well-known trek in the world.
-There aren’t many people who actually make their dream come true because of a lack of information about the height, distance, walking hours & altitude of Everest Base Camp Trek.
-So, Here is the brief information about the Height, distance & altitude of Mount Everest Base Camp Trek.
+There aren’t many people who make their dream come true because of a lack of information about the height, distance, walking hours & altitude of Everest Base Camp Trek.
+So, Here is the brief information about the Height, distance & altitude of the Trek.

 Due to the sudden change in altitude, there may arise some problems of altitude sickness during your trek.
 But the best way to avoid altitude sickness is to move as slowly as you can & take a rest during your trek to get used to the altitude.